mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 area Rimward of the Wardn–Strouden line although it is quite extensive and runs into neighboring subsectors.

-The subsector’s planetoid belts are something of a economic disappointment.
+The subsector's planetoid belts are something of a economic disappointment.
 Gandr is particularly poor, though the discovery of superheavy elements there in 1040 caused a number of firms to move in, only to pull out again when the deposits proved unviable.
 Zaibon once had the largest deposit of copper on record, but this has been played out and few new deposits are being found.
-As a result the system’s mining–based economy is in decline.
+As a result the system's mining–based economy is in decline.

 Ianic has a sizable minority of Jonkeereen (about 30%) among its population.
 The Jonkeereen are humans genetically engineered to thrive in desert environments.
-They generally live apart from the world’s normal humans but get along well enough with them.
+They generally live apart from the world's normal humans but get along well enough with them.

 Less harmonious is Quiru, where a recent coup using mercenary forces toppled the government and put a military junta in its place.